sagefy/sagefy/docs/survey_learning_research/memory_and_cognitive_load.md

 - SH 103: Humans can't multitask, the performance degrades when a learner is asked to do more than one thing at a time.
 Experts at skills are more likely to be able to perform multiple tasks at a time.
     - Cites Kahnemann, 1973; Navon & Gopher, 1979; Wickens, 1991; Strayer and Johnston 2001; Smith & Chamberlin, 1992; Lansdown, 2002; Beilock, Wierenga, & Carr, 2002

-**Question**: _How much information can one person process at a time?
-What strategies are effective to managing cognitive load?_
+### How much information can one person process at a time?
+What strategies are effective to managing cognitive load?

 - SB 79-80  Working memory has both visual and auditory components as well as an executive component.
 Elderly and disabled people are less able to use both at the same time.
     - Cites Baddeley & Logie, 1999